Japan's latest big thing: 'virtual YouTubers' | The Japan Times

 Hirota agrees that many are hesitant to go public and show off their talent.
 Yet the virtual YouTuber trend “kind of shows that it’s possible to live as someone else through a virtual avatar,” he said.

-How will these virtual talents evolve from now on?
+How will these virtual talents evolve?
 Is it just a short-term boom?

 People in the industry and observers say the current trend is only the beginning of the virtual talent movement.